Azure/autorest.typescript/packages/typespec-test/test/openai_generic/generated/typespec-ts/README.md

 ### OpenAIClient

-`OpenAIClient` is the primary interface for developers using the OpenAI REST client library.
+`OpenAIClient` is the primary interface for developers using the OpenAI client library.
 Explore the methods on this client object to understand the different features of the OpenAI service that you can access.